prettier/prettier/CONTRIBUTING.md

 Run `yarn fix` to lint and format all files.

-After opening a PR, describe your changes in a file in the `changelog_unreleased` folder following the template [`changelog_unreleased/TEMPLATE.md`](changelog_unreleased/TEMPLATE.md) and commit this file to your PR.
+After opening a PR, describe your changes in a file in the `changelog_unreleased` directory following the template [`changelog_unreleased/TEMPLATE.md`](changelog_unreleased/TEMPLATE.md) and commit this file to your PR.

 Take a look at [`commands.md`](commands.md) and, if you know Haskell, check out [Wadler's paper](http://homepages.inf.ed.ac.uk/wadler/papers/prettier/prettier.pdf) to understand how Prettier works.